rathena/rathena/.github/CONTRIBUTING.md

 This is a breakdown of a generic Issue:
 * **Title** should give some general insight as to what the bug is about.
-* **Description** should give greater detail of the bug that can't be explained in the **Title**.
+* **Description** should give greater detail of the bug that cannot be explained in the **Title**.
-* **Labels** which are colored to represent a category to which they fall into it.
+* **Labels** are colored to represent a category they fall into.
-* **Milestone** which is what developers can use to track enhancements or tasks, as described above.
+* **Milestones** are what developers use to group tasks together and quickly evaluate how close the project deliverable is near completion.
-* **Assignee** which is someone who is directly linked to resolve the issue.
+* **Assignees** are developers who are directly linked to resolve the issue.
-* **Comments** which allows other members to give feedback on the issue.
+* **Comments** allow other members to give feedback on the issue.

 #### What are some good details to provide in a bug report? :pencil2:

-When describing your Issue through the **Description** area, it is recommended that you provide as much information as possible to make the Issue get resolved a lot quicker.
-Keep in mind you can tag people within the **Description** area through the ``` `@mention` ``` feature.
-You can also tag other Issues by typing `#` which will pull up a list of issues.
+When describing your Issue through the **Description** area, it is recommended that you provide as much information as possible to resolve the Issue as fast as possible.
+Keep in mind that you can tag people within the **Description** area through the `@mention` feature.
+You can also tag other Issues or Pull Requests by typing `#` which will pull up a list of issues.
 You can find a markdown guide at [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 Some information to keep in mind while creating an Issue:
-* **GitHub Hash**: The hash is a 40 alpha-numeric string (which can be broken down to the first 7 characters) which states the version you are at. (**If you're using SVN instead of Git:** Please also put the change date and first line of changelog beside the revision number, or we'll be assuming you're using a very old rAthena revision).
+* **GitHub Hash**: The hash is a 40 alpha-numeric string (which can be broken down to the first 7 characters) which states the version you are at. (**If you are using SVN instead of Git:** Please also put the change date and first line of the commit message beside the revision number, or we will not be able to look up the corresponding Git hash).
 * **Client Date**: The client date provides specific details depending on the issue.
-The main detail is that it helps narrow down issues if it's related to a packet problem.
+The main detail is that it helps narrow down issues that are related to a packet problem.
-* **Modifications that may affect results**: It's always best to try to reproduce your issue on a clean rAthena if you have lots of modifications.
+* **Modifications that may affect results**: It is always best to try to reproduce your issue on a clean rAthena if you have lots of modifications.
 * **Description of Issue**: Describe your issue in detail!
-Screen shots and videos help a lot!
+Screenshots and videos help a lot!
 Please also provide crash dumps if one of the servers is crashing.
 * **How to Reproduce Issue**: Describe how to reproduce your issue in detail!
 The more the merrier!
 * **Official Info**: Provide creditable sources to state why it is a bug!
-Please don't provide an iRO Wiki link as there is a high chance it doesn't match kRO behavior.
+Please do not provide an iRO Wiki link as there is a high chance it does not match kRO behavior.

-#### Be wary of the ``` `@mention` ``` feature! :warning:
+#### Be wary of the `@mention` feature! :warning:

-Since rAthena uses custom ``` `@commands` ```, when describing an issue that deals with these commands please keep in mind that this does clash with the ``` `@mention` ``` system for GitHub!
-Always quote the text when mentioning an ``` `@command` ``` so that you do not tag GitHub users!
+Since rAthena uses custom `@commands`, when describing an issue that deals with these commands please keep in mind that this does clash with the `@mention` system for GitHub!
+Always quote the text when mentioning an ``` `@command` ```(like this) so that you do not tag uninvolved GitHub users!

 Suggesting Enhancements
 -----------------------